TheoLeanse/CVdraft/README.md

 I am lucky enough to know what I want to do, and I don't want to squander that privilege.

+#### Working with others

+Compromise.
+Criticism.
+Direct and open.

+- Scriptwriting

+#### Understanding complex things

+Modernism.
+Love the challenge.
+Attracted to difficult problems, wanting to understand things that I do not (yet).

 #### Teams

 Resourcefulness